ianklatzco/atprototools/README.md

 Easy-to-use and ergonomic library for interacting with bluesky, <br>
 packaged so you can `pip install atprototools` and go.

-this library should serve as a gentle guide of mostly natural-language python to get as many people writing bsky code as possible.
+this library should serve as a gentle guide of mostly natural-language <br>
+python to get as many people writing bsky code as possible.

 ## ONE-LINER TO GET STARTED *INSTANTLY* (ノ ゜Д゜)ノ ︵:
 ```